swiftlang/swift-evolution/proposals/0371-isolated-synchronous-deinit.md

 ### Improving extended stack trace support

-Developers who put breakpoints in the isolated or async deinit might want to see the call stack that lead to the last release of the object.
+Developers who put breakpoints in the isolated deinit might want to see the call stack that led to the last release of the object.
 Currently, if switching of executors was involved, the release call stack won't be shown in the debugger.

 ### Implementing API for synchronously scheduling arbitrary work on the actor